 Are you going to travel through beautiful Guatemala?
 Then the journey starts with making a good Guatemala itinerary.
 To help you make your perfect itinerary, we provide our ideal Guatemala itinerary.
 You can use our Guatemala itinerary as a basis.
-We have written for each destination an article were we give you all information.
-These article contains tips, fun activities to do and our favorite places to stay.
+We have written for each destination an article where we give you all information.
+This article contains tips, fun activities to do, and our favorite places to stay.
 Most travelers usually take 2 to 3 weeks for Guatemala.
 This gives you enough time to discover this diverse country.
-During your trip you will visit many diverse destinations, get acquainted with the Mayan culture and discover the rich history of the country.
+During your trip, you will visit many diverse destinations, get acquainted with the Mayan culture, and discover the rich history of the country.
 Traveling through Guatemala still feels like traditional backpacking, because tourism has not developed as far as other countries.
 Guatemala is easy to travel for all types of travelers.
 Are you curious about Guatemala?
 Then read this itinerary and the articles.

 How many weeks do you need for Guatemala?

 Guatemala City is the capital of Guatemala and is likely to be your starting location for your trip.
 Guatemala city is often avoided by tourists.
 The capital is known as a big, dirty dangerous city.
-Most tourists therefore move directly to Antigua.
+Most tourists, therefore, move directly to Antigua.
 We also recommend this, because Guatemala city is very boring and is not worth a visit at all.
 There are so many more beautiful places in Guatemala, so skip it!
-When you arrive on the airport take outside a taxi directly to Antigua, this ride takes about 45 to 60 minutes and costs you about 20 to 30 euros.
+When you arrive at the airport take outside a taxi directly to Antigua, this ride takes about 45 to 60 minutes and costs you about $24 to $36.

-After Semuc Champey, leave the center of Guetemala and continue your journey north.
-In the north you will find Flores, a colorful small island in the middle of a lake.
+After Semuc Champey, leave the center of Guatemala and continue your journey north.
+In the north, you will find Flores, a colorful small island in the middle of a lake.
 Flores is especially popular to visit the ancient Mayan city called Tikal.
-In Flores you can lounge by the lake and enjoy the many good restaurants with rooftop bars.
+In Flores, you can lounge by the lake and enjoy the many good restaurants with rooftop bars.
 If you like a cocktail you are in the perfect place.
 You can read our top 5 things to do in Flores here.

-Tikal is the number 1 reason for many visitors to travel through Guatemala.
+Tikal is the number 1 reason for many visitors to travel through Guatemala, Tikal needs to be included in your Guatemala itinerary!
 Tikal used to be the center of the Mayan civilization.
 Where Mexico has the world wonder Chichén Itzá and Peru has the world wonder Machu Picchu, Guatemala has Tikal.
 Simply put, a visit to Tikal should not be missing from your itinerary.
 Tikal is easy to visit as a day trip via Flores.
-You can also consider staying overnight near the park, because this allows you to visit the city when it is quieter.
-Read our Tikal travel guide, to make your visit a succes.
+You can also consider staying overnight near the park because this allows you to visit the city when it is quieter.
+Read our Tikal travel guide, to make your visit a success.

 Rio Dulce / Lívingston

 After you have visited Tikal you can travel to Belize and Mexico or stay in Guatemala and head towards the east coast to Rio Dulce and/or Livingstone.
 This choice is highly dependent on the number of days you have left after you have visited Tikal.
-If you are not tired of crazy nature yet, you can extend your stay in one of these two places.
-In Rio Dulce you can enjoy the river with the most beautiful sleeping accommodations.
+If you want to see more of the nature of Guatemala you can extend your stay to one of these two places.
+In Rio Dulce, you can enjoy the river with the most beautiful accommodations.
 Banana Palms Hotel is recommended.
 Lívingston is a small city on the Caribbean coast.
 This place is special because there are few inhabited areas along the coast of Guatemala.
-It is also a special place, because the Maya, Garifuna and Ladino culture come together here.
-You can discover beautiful beaches with special sleeping options.
+It is also a special place because the Maya, Garifuna, and Ladino culture are visible at this place.
+You can discover beautiful beaches with special accommodation options.
 Casa Nostra is recommended.